-- Continue to foster an Environmental Protection Programme. - Comply with all relevant legislations, regulations, policies, local laws and site agreements designed to protect the environment. - Monitor advances in technology and environmental best management practices and apply them as appropriate.

-- Continue developing Environmental Regulations and Guidelines and seek improved options aiming to reduce the potential for adverse environmental impacts concerning:
+- · Continue to foster an Environmental Protection Programme. - Comply with all relevant legislations, regulations, policies, local laws and site agreements designed to protect the environment. - Monitor advances in technology and environmental best management practices and apply them as appropriate. - Continue developing Environmental Regulations and Guidelines and seek improved options aiming to reduce the potential for adverse environmental impacts concerning - Sound emissions - Soil and groundwater contamination - Emission into the air - Protection of biodiversity - Protection and promotion of cultural heritage by electricity or other sustainable sources of energy, and also looks for the best options in product life cycles by promoting a circular economy.

-- Sound emissions;

-- Soil and groundwater contamination;

-- Emission into the air;

-- Protection of biodiversity;

-- Protection and promotion of cultural heritage.

-The FIM will establish an achievable and transparent Climate Strategy.
-The FIM is committed to supporting and promoting alternative energies, organising and supporting the use of two-wheeled vehicles powered either by electricity or other sustainable sources of energy, and also looks for the best options in product life cycles by promoting a circular economy.
+The FIM is committed to supporting and promoting alternative energies, organising and supporting the use of two-wheeled vehicles powered either

-Through this sustainability policy and the points described above, the FIM seeks to contribute to achieving the Sustainable Development Goals.
+Through this sustainable policy and the points described above, the FIM seeks to contribute to achieving the Sustainable Development Goals.